alexjuda/dotfiles/README.rst

 ltex-ls
 -------

+`brew install ltex-ls` or:

-Download a recent release from <https://github.com/valentjn/ltex-ls/releases> or run `brew install ltex-ls`.
+1. Grab a release from https://github.com/valentjn/ltex-ls/releases
+2. Put the exec on your $PATH.

 Updating the completions
 ========================